John PercevalAll That We Are

 John Perceval, Angel with Trumpet 1961, glazed earthenware, Art Gallery of New South Wales, Sydney, purchased with funds provided by the Mollie Douglas Bequest 2020 © John Perceval/Licensed by Copyright Agency, Australia 2026

-All That We Are traces Perceval’s creative development from the late 1930s as he shifted from unsettling portrayals of childhood memories and wartime experiences to exuberant imagery inspired by the Renaissance masters and later gestural, vibrant land and seascapes.
-Among the examples of his accomplished and influential ceramic practice, the exhibition includes more than twenty of his celebrated angel series from the 1950s and early 60s.
+All That We Are follows Perceval’s creative trajectory as he shifted from unsettling portrayals of childhood memories and wartime experiences to exuberant imagery inspired by the European Old Masters and later gestural, vibrant land and seascapes.
+Among the examples of his accomplished ceramic practice, the exhibition includes 28 of his celebrated angel sculptures from the 1950s and early 1960s.

 Included with museum admission